Unlocking LLM Repair Capabilities Through Cross-Language Translation and Multi-Agent Refinement: Evaluation

 \subsubsection{Benchmark}

 We employ three distinct and challenging benchmarks.
-First, to assess our approach from RQ1 to RQ3, we use xCodeEval \cite{khan2024xcodeeval}, a state-of-the-art multilingual benchmark covering 7 code-related tasks, including program repair with 11 different programming languages. xCodeEval is constructed from 25 million openly available samples on Codeforces \cite{codeforces}, which cover 7,514 unique problems with fine-grained difficulty ratings ranging from 800 to 3,500 points (according to Codeforces), enabling evaluation across varying levels of code complexity.
-We use one of the subsets provided by xCodeEval, Compact Set, which is dedicated to academic research.
-The Compact Set comprises a total of 5,068 bugs across 11 languages, which are presented in Table \ref{dataset}.
-Moreover, each problem in xCodeEval is accompanied by comprehensive unit tests averaging 50 tests per problem, substantially exceeding some widely used alternatives, such as Humaneval \cite{chen2021evaluating}, which only provides seven test cases per problem on average and covers fewer programming languages.
+To assess our approach from RQ1 to RQ3, we use the xCodeEval \cite{khan2024xcodeeval} benchmark.
+Specifically, we use the Compact Set, which is a subset dedicated for academic research, containing 5,068 bugs across 11 languages (Table \ref{dataset}).
+It is sourced from Codeforces \cite{codeforces} and covers difficulty ratings from 800 to 3,500.
+Unlike other alternatives such as HumanEval \cite{chen2021evaluating}, xCodeEval averages 50 tests per problem.
 In addition, xCodeEval's execution engine, ExecEval, provides dedicated runtime environments for all necessary compilers and interpreters, categorizing bug executions into six outcomes: compilation error, runtime error, memory limit exceeded, time limit exceeded, wrong answer, and passed.

-Second, we extend our evaluation scenario to real-world projects in RQ4.
-We incorporate Defects4J \cite{just2014defects4j}, a widely-used benchmark for Java program repair.
-Defects4J 1.2 contains 391 (removing 4 deprecated bugs) real-world bugs from 6 large-scale Java projects and Defects4J 2.0 contains 438 bugs from 9 additional projects.
-In addition to Defects4J, to assess performance on a more complex repository-level APR setting, we utilize the SWE-Bench \cite{jimenez2023swe} benchmark.
-SWE-Bench presents a significant challenge by tasking models with resolving real-world GitHub issues from popular Python repositories such as Django and scikit-learn.
-Specifically, we use the light-weight subset, SWE-Bench Lite that comprises 300 instances across 11 repositories from the full benchmark.
-The benchmark is notably difficult, with SOTA models achieving relatively low resolve rates compared to other benchmarks, making it an excellent choice for evaluating the real-world generalizability of our approach.
+For RQ4, we assess generalizability using Defects4J \cite{just2014defects4j} and SWE-Bench \cite{jimenez2023swe}.
+We utilize Defects4J v1.2 (391 bugs) and v2.0 (438 bugs) for Java projects.
+For repository-level Python repair, we use SWE-Bench Lite, comprising 300 real-world GitHub issues.
+This subset is notably difficult, with relatively low SOTA resolve rates, making it ideal for evaluating robustness.